Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Background

 for every commutative $\C$-algebra $A$.
 Given a sequence of generators of $\pi$ with $m$ elements, we have a presentation of $\Rep(\pi)$ as a closed subscheme of $\SL_2^m$ defined by equations coming from relations among the generators.
 For each $a\in\pi$, let $\tr_a$ be the regular function on $\Rep(\pi)$ given by $\rho\mapsto\tr\rho(a)$.
 The \emph{character variety} of $\pi$ over $\C$ is the affine invariant theoretic quotient

 under the conjugation action of $\SL_2$.
-The complex points of $X(\pi)$ parametrize the isomorphism classes of semisimple representations $\pi\to \SL_2(\C)$.
+The complex points of $X(\pi)$ parametrize the isomorphism classes of semisimple representations $\pi\to \SL_2(\C)$, or equivalently the Jordan equivalence classes of representations $\pi\to\SL_2(\C)$ (see e.g.~\cite[Proposition 6.1]{simpson}).
 For each $a\,\in\,\pi$ the regular function $\tr_{a}$ evidently descends to a regular function on $X(\pi)$.
 The scheme $X(\pi)$ has a natural model over $\Z$.
 We refer to \cite{horowitz}, \cite{ps}, \cite{saito} for details.

 \begin{example} We refer to Goldman \cite{goldman2} for details of the examples below.
-Let $F_m$ denote the free group on $m\geq1$ generators $a_1,\cdots,a_m$. \begin{enumerate} \item[(1)] We have $\tr_{a_1}:X(F_1)\simeq\A^1$. \item[(2)] We have $(\tr_{a_1},\tr_{a_2},\tr_{a_1a_2}):X(F_2)\simeq\A^3$ by Fricke \cite[Section 2.2]{goldman2}. \item[(3)] The coordinate ring $\Z[X(F_3)]$ is the quotient of the polynomial ring
+Let $F_m$ denote the free group on $m\geq1$ generators $a_1,\cdots,a_m$. \begin{enumerate} \item[(1)] We have $\tr_{a_1}\,:\,X(F_1)\,\simeq\,\A^1$. \item[(2)] We have $(\tr_{a_1},\,\tr_{a_2},\,\tr_{a_1a_2})\,:\,X(F_2)\,\simeq\,\A^3$ by Fricke \cite[Section 2.2]{goldman2}. \item[(3)] The coordinate ring $\Z[X(F_3)]$ is the quotient of the polynomial ring

 by the ideal generated by two elements

 and